brpaz/quickeys/README.md

-# shortcutception
+# Quickeys

-> Linux GTK application that provides an overlay window with the list of shortcuts for the current focused application.
-Its a shortcut for shortcuts.
+> Linux application that provides an overlay window with the list of shortcuts for the current focused application.
 Inspired by Mac OS applications [CheatSheet](https://mediaatelier.com/CheatSheet/) and [pretzel](https://github.com/amiechen/pretzel).

 ![screenshot](screenshot.png)